 At our academy we respect our students by having high expectations of them in terms of their:

 - attitude to learning

 The choices that our students make have consequences:

 - positive choices lead to praise and rewards.

 - negative choices are challenged and can lead to sanctions.

-Staff keep a record of positive and negative behaviours on a website called Class Charts (www.classcharts.com) which students and their parents and carers can access this website.
+Teachers and other academy staff keep a record of students’ positive and negative behaviours on a website called Class Charts (www.classcharts.com).
+Both students and their parents and carers can access this website.
 To get started, please contact reception to request your activation code (016 795 3005 or firstname.lastname@example.org)